TheOdinProject/curriculum/web_development_101/installations/installation_overview.md

 The first step to building any website is having the right tools.
 For us, that means setting up an environment to write good code.

 Many development courses use online code editors or "sandboxes" which give you the tools and programs you need at that moment to accomplish the task at hand, but nothing else.
 While you will use some of these sandboxes throughout the early stages of The Odin Project (They're great for getting started quickly), the best way to set yourself up for success is to operate in a real development environment.

 We won't lie to you: installing packages, editors, and even entire operating systems can be frustrating at times.
 However, having the experience of setting up a development environment to run the code you'll write is an invaluable real-world skill you'll carry with you the rest of your career.

 ### What are we doing?

 In the following sections we'll be going over the necessary steps for your environment.
 These steps are **the most important steps** in the entire curriculum.
-Please take the extra time to double check what you're typing, or you may cause more headache for yourself.
+Please take the extra time to __double check what you're typing__, or you may cause more headache for yourself.

 In the next few lessons we will be:

-* Installing or configuring the [OS](https://en.wikipedia.org/wiki/Operating_system) of your choice,
+* Installing the [OS](https://en.wikipedia.org/wiki/Operating_system) of your choice,
-* Installing and configuring Git,
+* Installing Ruby, Rails, and Git.
-* Installing the necessary programming languages,
-* Installing a text editor,
+* Installing a code editor,
 * Creating an SSH key (a personal "password" that will identify you to GitHub, Heroku, and many other sites you'll be using),
 * And finally, creating and deploying a very basic Ruby on Rails application to make sure it all works.
 You will also be able to show this off to your friends and family!

 It may seem like a lot of steps, but we'll get through it as painlessly as possible together!
-And, if anything goes wrong, always remember the three rules of problem solving in development:
+And, if anything goes wrong, always remember to follow these steps:

-* Read and try to understand the error message.
+* Parse the error message for the actual error.
+* Google, Google, Google.
 * Never be afraid to ask for help!
-* Google, Google, Google.

 ### OS Options

-First things first: we need to decide is what operating system you'll be using to develop on.
-We've focused on the big three: Linux (Ubuntu), MacOS and Windows.

 #### Woah, woah, woah.
 I like my OS just fine the way it is